Artificial Intelligence

 Classroom Environment

-To create and preserve a classroom atmosphere that optimizes teaching and learning, all participants share a responsibility in creating a civil and non-disruptive forum for the discussion of ideas.
+• To create and preserve a healthy classroom atmosphere that facilitates teaching and learning, all participants share a responsibility in creating a civil, nonjudgmental, and non-disruptive forum for the discussion of ideas.
 Students are expected to conduct themselves at all times in a manner that does not disrupt teaching or learning.
-Your comments to others should be constructive and free from harassing statements.
-You are encouraged to disagree with other students and the instructor, but such disagreements need to respectful and be based upon facts and documentation (rather than prejudices and personalities).
-The instructor reserves the right to interrupt conversations that deviate from these expectations.
-Repeated unprofessional or disrespectful conduct may result in a lower grade or more severe consequences.
-Part of the learning process in this course is respectful engagement of ideas with others.

 TA Team & Office Hours